-- How does Rails normally know which table and foreign key to use when you have an association (e.g.
+- How Rails normally knows which table and foreign key to use when you have an association (e.g.

-- What are two ways to use the association to create a new object instead of just calling
+- Two ways to use an association to create a new object instead of just calling

-- How do you set up a self-association, like with Users following Users?
+- How to set up a self-association, such as with Users following Users.

 If you’re still shaky on basic associations, go back and check out the Associations section of the Basic Active Record lesson first.
 This section is meant to just bring up some of the basic stuff you may not yet have been exposed to.